ivoalvesdev/weather-app/README.md

    1. Render obtained data in the console.
    2. Create div elements to visually display weather information.

+3. Search by city name:

+   1. Create a search query for weather data
+   2. Use Geocoding API to search for weather data
+   3. Render obtained data in the console
+   4. Update the UI with weather data

 Technologies Used

 1. React.js